Shadowsith/TheVimIDE/README.md

 * [Commentary](https://github.com/tpope/vim-commentary.git) faster comment out lines
 * [VimWiki](https://github.com/vimwiki/vimwiki) (A wiki system for vim)
 * [DidYouMean](https://github.com/EinfachToll/DidYouMean) asks for the right file to open when similiar files exists
+* [Search Tasks](https://github.com/gilsondev/searchtasks.vim) for searching TODO, FIXME or other tags in your project
+* [Bookmarks](https://github.com/MattesGroeger/vim-bookmarks) to toggle and go through bookmarks in your file/project
 * Smart hotkeys (using same hotkey to toggle on or of a feature)
 * Small Syntax Highlights by myself